timothycrosley/preconvert/README.md

         json.dumps(MY_COMPLEX_OBJECT_WITH_DATA_CLASSSES)

-3. Define preconverters for any custom types, even if they aren't under your control:
+3. If required, define preconverters for any custom types, even if they aren't under your control:

         import numpy
         from preconvert import json